elalienx/3rs-of-software-architecture/README.md

 Readability is the simplest way of assessing code quality and it's the most straightforward to fix.
 It is the most obvious thing you see right when you open up a piece of code, and it generally consists of:

-- Formatting
+1. Formatting
-- Variable names
-- Function names
+1. Variable and Function names
-- Amount of function arguments
+1. Amount of function arguments
-- Function length (number of lines)
+1. Function length (number of lines)
-- Nesting levels
+1. Nesting levels

 These aren't the only things to consider, but they are immediate red flags.
 Fortunately, there are a few easy rules to follow to fix problems associated with those above:

-- Invest in an automatic formatter.
+1. _Formatting:_ Invest in an automatic formatter.
 Find one your team agrees on and integrate it into your build process.
 There's nothing that wastes more time and money during code reviews than formatting arguments.
 Get a formatter and never look back!
 In this project we will use [Prettier](https://prettier.io).
-- Use meaningful and pronounceable variable/function names.
+1. _Variable and Function names:_ Use meaningful and pronounceable variable/function names.
 Code is for people, and only incidentally for computers.
 Naming is the biggest thing that communicates the meaning behind your code.
-- Limit your function arguments to between 1-3.
+1. _Amount of function arguments:_ Limit your function arguments to between 1-3.
 0 arguments implies you're mutating state or relying on state coming from somewhere else other than your caller.
 More than 3 arguments is just plain hard to read and refactoring it is difficult because there are so many paths your function can take the more arguments it has.
 Making unit testing even harder to implement.
-- There is no set limit of lines for a function, as this depends on what particular language you are coding in.
+1. _Function length:_ There is no set limit of lines for a function, as this depends on what particular language you are coding in.
 The main point is that your function should do ONE thing, and ONE thing only.
 If your function, which calculates the price of an item after taxes, first has to connect to the database, look up the item, get the tax data, and then do the calculation, then it's clearly doing more than one thing.
 Long functions typically indicate too much is happening.
-- More than two levels of nesting can imply poor performance (in a loop), and it can be especially hard to read in long conditionals.
+1. _Nesting levels:_ More than two levels of nesting can imply poor performance (in a loop), and it can be especially hard to read in long conditionals.
 Consider extracting nested logic into separate functions.

 Let's take a look at this first piece of our shopping cart application, to see what bad readability looks like.